Eduard Krebsbach: Nazi and SS career

-Concentration camp career
+Concentration camp actions

 In the autumn of 1941, Krebsbach became Standortarzt (garrison doctor) of Mauthausen concentration camp, tasked with supervising medical care and all medical personnel of the camp.
 He was responsible for initiating mass killing by lethal injection to the heart of handicapped and sick prisoners.
-Under his supervision approximately 900 Russian, Polish and Czech prisoners were murdered by lethal injections of gasoline and phenol.
+Under his supervision, approximately 900 Russian, Polish and Czech prisoners were murdered by lethal injections of gasoline and phenol.
 Because of this, inmates nicknamed him 'Dr. Spritzbach' (Dr. Injection).
 Krebsbach was also responsible for the construction of a gas chamber in the basement of the hospital in the Mauthausen camp.

 Krebsbach often inspected the prisoners and conducted selections for execution.
 A former inmate recalled Krebsbach's actions during such an inspection:

 As the senior SS doctor in the camp, Dr Krebsbach sometimes came to block 5 and had the still surviving Jews paraded before him.
 He then asked if any of them were doctors.
 If there were, he would say: "You Jewish pig, you’re just an abortionist."
 The next day they were done away with by the kapos.
-If a Jewish inmate was lying on the floor with a broken limb - a not uncommon occurrence at work - he was usually thrown over a wall by a kapo.
+If a Jewish inmate was lying on the floor with a broken limb – a not uncommon occurrence at work – he was usually thrown over a wall by a kapo.
 If Dr Krebsbach were passing, he would say ironically: "Yes, this broken foot is a hopeless case."